 If a child is unable to attend school, parents must let the school know by 9:00am.
 It is a legal requirement to record absence as either authorised or unauthorised.

 Prayers are a special time in our school, precious for those who love God and want to serve him, therefore we expect sensible and respectful behaviour at all times.
 Staff should ensure that their classes are ready just before 8:30am.
 Prayers should finish before 9am.
 Staff take it in turns to lead prayers, but we also welcome other guests, including parents.

 During lesson time if children need to leave the classroom they must only do so if the teacher has given permission.
 Private study sessions for GCSE pupils are opportunities to do set work.
 They are not social occasions and GCSE pupils must ensure they have sufficient work for these lessons.
 There are opportunities to use private study sessions for service in the school.
-Please see Mr Charles for details.
-If a pupil becomes missing during the school day staff should notify the SMT who will initiate a search.
-If there are further concerns, parents will be informed and, if required, outside agencies will be contacted.

 Morning break will begin at 10:30am and end promptly at 10:45am.
 Be prepared for outside play unless it is raining.
 For the Reception to Y3 pupils labelled snacks should be put into the snack tray.
 If you have a snack you should take it into the playground and dispose of any packaging in the litter bin.
 You should use the toilets during this time.
 The top yard is for Reception – Y3 children only.
 Ball games are allowed in the bottom yard except on Wednesday lunchtimes.
 Juniors and Seniors only in the bottom yard.
 At the end of break, line up with your class before going back to your classroom and preparing for your next lesson.